copdips/copdips.github.io/_posts/2019/2019-04-01-creating-custom-python-request-auth-class.md

 But suppose if your **dev API uses HTTPBasicAuth**, and your **prd API uses a special key ("token") in the request's headers**.
 And suppose you have many APIs to target in this manner.
 What would you do without the class MyAuth ?
-With `if..else..` block everywhere ?
+Adding `if..else..` block everywhere ?

 With the class MyAuth, we just need to add only once `if..else..` block in the `__call__()` method.